GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 Jekyll is a Ruby Gem that must be [installed](https://jekyllrb.com/docs/installation/) on your system, which in my case is a Centos 7 workstation.

-The pre-requisites are Ruby version 2.4.0 or above, GCC and Make.
+The pre-requisites are Ruby version 2.4.0 or above, as well as GCC and Make.

 Install the development tools group which includes GCC and Make:
 ```bash